Domenico Brescia

-In 1925, Brescia moved to Oakland as professor of music composition at Mills College.
-He headed the music theory department as well.
 In 1928, Mills completed a new music building which was dedicated with a premier performance of Brescia's suite for piano and woodwinds.
 Brescia brought with him the favor of Elizabeth Sprague Coolidge, patron to modern chamber music, who subsequently subsidized various music department activities at Mills.
 Brescia held his professorship until his death in 1939.

 Brescia had one daughter, Emma (1902–1968), who was married to American poet Robert Penn Warren during the period 1930–1951, then earned a Ph.D. from Columbia University in 1957 and began teaching foreign language at Mitchell College in New London, Connecticut, in 1963.